CSCfi/csc-user-guide/docs/apps/julia.md

 ### Installing packages

-You can access to the package manager by pressing "]" during the interactive session.
-The packages are added to the project with an 'add' command.
+You can access to the package manager by pressing `]` during the interactive session.
+The packages are added to the project with an `add` command.

 ```bash
 julia> ]